0040 - Select type support

 Motivation

-The select intrinsic was introduced in HLSL 2021 to replace the
+The select intrinsic was introduced in HLSL 2021 to preserve the

-of HLSL.
-In DXC, this pre-HLSL-2021 ternary operator only supported scalar,
+In DXC, the pre-HLSL-2021 ternary operator supported value types (scalar,

 While Clang aims to match HLSL intrinsic behaviors to DXC, it wouldn’t make much